Menu

 • We suggest using Uber or other such services in Italy, especially Rome.
 Taxis we felt were a risk.
 We had a scary cab experience in Rome.
 Our driver demanded more money at our final destination, and when we said that was not what we agreed to, the driver accelerated the vehicle as we tried to get out.
 In each attempt to leave the car, he repeated it.
 We paid it as we felt he could harm us.
 We picked this cab up in front of the Vatican, where many cabs were lined up.

 • Italian meals are relaxed and slow.
-It is meant to be a gathering time to socialize and enjoy delicious food.
+They are meant to be a time for socializing and enjoying delicious food.

-• You will often see a small cover charge for restaurants of up to 5 euros on your bill.
+• You will often see a small cover charge of up to 5 euros on your bill for restaurants.
 This is meant to “reserve” your table.
 It is yours for the night, however long you wish to stay.
 You will not be rushed, so enjoy that glass of wine or espresso.

 • Walking in Italy is a risk as drivers can be ruthless.
 Look both ways carefully when crossing the street.
 Stay in the crosswalks.